Anglepi/CommandFTL/README.md

 Though I have to say I have not tried it.

-Having this setup, you could find in the situation where you want to upload changes to your repository that does not affect your code, but adding the changes will run the tests and consume credits.
+Having this setup, you could find in the situation where you want to upload changes to your repository that do not affect your code, but adding the changes will run the tests and consume credits.
 To skip it, just add `[skip travis]` in your commit message.

 ## Additional links of interest